 Supermassive Black Hole A*

-("A star") is a hard sci-fi webcomic telling stories from a human civilization in the center of our galaxy, and more specifically, the covert search for a particularly powerful bit of Lost Technology
+("A star") is a sci-fi webcomic telling stories from a human civilization in the center of our galaxy, and more specifically, the covert search for a particularly powerful bit of Lost Technology

 , and the lives ruined by it.
 Here, energy and raw materials are abundant and life is cheap.
 A*

 is in a black-and-white cinematic format, and updates Monday through Friday.

 - Action Survivor: Vero Plank, our hero, is a simple tramp freighter crewman.
 But the instant shit got real, he Took a Level in Badass.

 - Arbitrary Maximum Range: Apparently, the 'boomships' have a greater laser range than standard Mega Corp. fighters.
 Possibly justified, because they are stated to be faster, and therefore more capable of dodging incoming laser fire, and therefore capable of engaging effectively at greater ranges than a slower, less dodgy opponent.